celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 ## Lock Celo Gold

 To vote for validator groups and on governance proposals you will need to lock Celo Gold.
-This is to keep the network secure by making sure each unit of Celo Gold can only be used to vote once. `ReleaseGold` contracts that permit voting
+This is to keep the network secure by making sure each unit of Celo Gold can only be used to vote once.

 Specify the amount of Celo Gold you wish to lock (don’t include the `< >`  braces).
 All amounts are given as wei, i.e units of 10^-18 Celo Gold.
 For example, 1 cGLD = 1000000000000000000.

 {% hint style="warning" %}
 Make sure to leave at least 1 Celo Gold unlocked to pay for transaction fees.